-- 1. Give albuterol and ipratropium per adult guidelines. - 2.
+- 1. Give DuoNeb and albuterol per adult guidelines. - 2.
 If patient is deteriorating give 1:1,000 epinephrine 0.01 mg/kg IM (max dose 0.5 mg).
 Contact OLMC for additional doses. - 3.
-If patient has Moderate to Severe asthma based on Severity Assessment Guide and is not improving with treatment, consider dexamethasone 0.6 mg/kg IV/IO/IM/PO up to 10 mg.
+If patient has moderate to severe asthma based on Severity Assessment Guide and is not improving with treatment, consider dexamethasone 0.6 mg/kg IV/IO/IM/PO up to 10 mg. - 4.
+If transport time is long and asthma is severe, contact OLMC for consideration of magnesium sulfate.